dibay/data-512/w1/a1/README.md

 pageview_all_views (total number of the desktop and mobile view avaialable from pageview API)

 # Data analysis
-year and month were indexed and line chart of all the variables across year-month were plotted
+year and month were indexed
+visualized the dataset as a time series graph